Skip to content

 • Blocked MIME types are configured for Zone 2 and Zone 3 environments

-• Allowed MIME types allowlist is configured for Zone 3 environments
+• Allowed MIME types allowlist is configured for Zone 2 and Zone 3 environments

 • Configuration matches the governance level table for each environment zone